Poona Community Enhancement & Infrastructure Planning

 MSQ completed their hydrographic work and the raw data confirmed that the site on Poona Creek offered far greater access than the existing ramp or other possible foreshore sites.

-MSQ advised also that as with the existing ramp any other foreshore location experienced the same obstacles (wind, dredging etc).
+MSQ advised also that as with the existing ramp, any other foreshore location experienced the same obstacles (wind, dredging etc).
 Preliminary geotechnical assessments undertaken and initial cultural assessments did not identify any matters of concern.

 Return to Timeline Beginning Return to previous section Return to Top